 - An open in a wire prevents the propagation of a signal past the open.

 - If an open exists in a conductor, then the portions on either side of the open will appear bright on the x-ray.

 be open with

-- Speak frankly to: I had always been completely open with my motherMás ejemplos en oraciones
+- Speak frankly to; conceal nothing from: I had always been completely open with my motherMás ejemplos en oraciones

 - If he considered our conclusion to be in contradiction with his own view, or the public's opinion, he should have been open with us and spoken with us.